1985 Springfield Mall shooting: Shootings

 On October 30, 1985, Sylvia Seegrist entered the Springfield Mall twice.
 The first time, she shopped for Halloween items at a party store, then worked out at a fitness club.

-Returning to the parking lot, Seegrist alighted from her vehicle, a Datsun B-210, dressed in green military fatigues and retrieved hunting rifle she had bought a few days earlier.
-The perpetrator fired at a man approximately 30 yard from where she stood.
-The man was not hit and having seen the vehicle she arrived in, flattened one of the Datsun's tires to prevent an escape in that vehicle.
-Meanwhile, Seegrist had approached the nearest entrance and fired at, but missed, a woman who was using a nearby ATM.
-Before entering the mall, she shot and killed two-year-old Recife Cosmen who was with his parents waiting to eat at a local restaurant.
+Returning to the parking lot, Seegrist went to her vehicle, a Datsun B-210, dressed in green military fatigues and retrieved a hunting rifle she had bought a few days earlier.
+She fired at a man approximately 30 yard from where she stood, and missed.
+The man saw the vehicle she arrived in, and flattened one of the Datsun's tires to prevent her escape.
+Seegrist fired at a woman using a nearby ATM, but missed.
+Seegrist shot at an outdoor The Magic Pan restaurant, killing two-year-old Recife Cosmen, who was waiting in line with his parents, and injuring two other children.

 Once inside, Seegrist fired into some stores and ignored others.
-She shot 67-year-old (Ernest) Earl Trout, a gynecologist at a county hospital, who either could not or did not hear the gunfire, in front of a store; Trout fell into a coma and died a month later on 30 November.
-64-year-old Augusto Ferrara was the last person killed in the shooting when he walked out of a shoe store.
+She shot 67-year-old (Ernest) Earl Trout, a gynecologist, in front of a store; Trout fell into a coma and died a month later.
+64-year-old Augusto Ferrara was shot and killed as he walked out of a shoe store.
 Both Trout and Ferrara were found by their wives, who had been shopping separately.
 Several witnesses initially believed the shooting was an elaborate Halloween prank.

-24-year-old John W. Laufer III, a local graduate student and volunteer fire fighter, disarmed Seegrist as she walked up to him and tried to raise her gun to shoot him.
-Laufer forced her to a nearby store while he waited for the arrival of mall security.
-When asked by the first arriving guard why she had committed the shooting, Seegrist's reply was "My family makes me nervous".
-During the subsequent arrest by police, Seegrist loudly cursed and complained about her parents, also stating "You should have killed me on the spot".
-In custody, she asked detectives how many people she killed and voiced frustration over "only two dead", asking if "any of them [were] kids".
+24-year-old John W. Laufer III, a local graduate student and volunteer fire fighter, disarmed Seegrist as she approached him and tried to raise her gun to shoot him.
+Laufer, under the belief that Seegrist was firing blank ammunition as a prank, forced her into a store while he waited for mall security.
+When asked by the first arriving guard why she had committed the shooting, Seegrist replied, "My family makes me nervous".
+During her arrest, Seegrist loudly cursed and complained about her parents, stating, “You should have killed me on the spot.”
+While in custody, she asked detectives how many people she killed, and voiced frustration that there were "only two dead", asking if "any of them [were] kids".